What is a NDIS registered provider?

 In the longer term, the NDIA wants to see a competitive, more open market environment for the provision of supports and services.
-Potential providers should check this website to ensure you have the latest information when you re preparing your organisation for the NDIS.
-Further details can be obtained on the Pricing and payment page.
+As a potential provider, ensure you have the latest information when preparing your organisation for working with the NDIS.
+Further details are available on the price guide and information page.

 Connecting with our systems

 Registered providers use the Provider Portal to process payments with the NDIA.
-When you receive confirmation to complete Stage 2 of the registration process, you will be instructed on how to set up your Provider Portal access.
-See the Essentials for providers working with the NDIS page for more information.
+More information is available on the essentials for providers working with the NDIS page.